ARCTraining/hpc2-software/book/course/spack/existing.md

       prefix: /usr
 ```

-My full packages.yaml now looks like this:
+My full packages.yaml now looks like this, if looked at with `spack config edit packages`:

 ```yaml
 packages: